onzfonz/comp227/src/content/3/en/part3b.md

 </html>
 ```

-The file contains instructions to fetch a CSS stylesheet defining the styles of the application, and two <i>script</i> tags that instruct the browser to fetch the JavaScript code of the application - the actual React application.
+The file contains instructions to fetch a CSS stylesheet defining the styles of the application, and two `script` tags that instruct the browser to fetch the JavaScript code of the application - the actual React application.

 The React code fetches notes from the server address <http://localhost:3001/api/notes> and renders them to the screen.
-The communications between the server and the browser can be seen in the <i>Network</i> tab of the developer console:
+The communications between the server and the browser can be seen in the ***Network*** tab of the developer console:

 ![Network tab of notes application on backend](../../images/3/29ea.png)